LISAChallengeOfficial/sample-model-templates/README.md

 ### Write your algorithm(s)

-1. Replace the placeholder code in `run_model.*` script with your own algorithm(s).
+1. Replace the placeholder code in `run_model.py` script with your own algorithm(s).
 Create additional functions and scripts for modularity and organization as needed.